NetApp/harvest/pkg/matrix/README.md

 This section describes how to properly initialize a new Matrix instance.
 Note that if you write a collector, a Matrix instance is already properly initialized for you (as `MyCollector.matrix`), and if you write a plugin or exporter, it is passed to you from the collector.
 So most of the time you should not worry about properly initializing the Matrix.

 `matrix.New()` requires two arguments:
-* `name` is by convention the collector name (e.g. `MyCollector`), if the Matrix comes from a collector, or the collector name and the plugin name concatenated with a `.` (e.g. `MyCollector.MyPlugin`), if the Matrix comes from a plugin.
+* `UUID` is by convention the collector name (e.g. `MyCollector`) if the Matrix comes from a collector, or the collector name and the plugin name concatenated with a `.` (e.g. `MyCollector.MyPlugin`) if the Matrix comes from a plugin.
 * `object` is the best desciption of the instances of the Matrix.
 For example `car` if we collect data about cars and our instances are cars.

-Note that the combination of `name` and `object` should uniquely identify a Matrix instance.
-This is not a strict requirement, but guarantes that our data is properly handled by exporters.
+Note that the combination of `UUID` and `object` should uniquely identify a Matrix instance.
+This is not a strict requirement, but guarantees that our data is properly handled by exporters.

 ### Example
 Here is an example from the point of view of a collector: